johnramsden/docs/pages/linux/archlinux/zfs_structure.md

 ## Dataset Structure

-I use a few variables to represent different locations in the pool for datasets.
+I'll use a few variables to represent different locations in the pool for datasets.

 *   ```SYS_ROOT=vault/sys``` - The location of any systems on the pool.
 *   ```DATA_ROOT=vault/data``` - System shared data.

 ## Boot Environments

-For boot environments I use (where SYSTEM_NAME can be anything, I use the hostname):
+For boot environments I use the following configuration.
+SYSTEM_NAME can be anything, I use the hostname.

 {% highlight shell %}
 ${SYS_ROOT}/${SYSTEM_NAME}/ROOT/${BOOT_ENV}
 {% endhighlight shell %}

-For example, my current boot environment ```/```:
+For example, my current boot environment which will be mounted to ```/```:

 {% highlight shell %}
 vault/sys/chin/ROOT/default
 {% endhighlight shell %}

+In this configuration it makes it easy to dual boot multiple systems off of a single ZFS pool.
+To create a new system just add a new dataset under ```vault/sys```, and set it up as normal.
+This should even work dual booting Linux and FreeBSD.

-## Datasets Created
+## Datasets

 While only a dataset for ```/``` really needs creating, I create quite a few.
-This lets me backup and snapshot only datasets for areas I need.
+This lets me backup and snapshot only datasets I find important.

 Setup datasets.
 Set all besides ```/``` legacy, or use zfs management.
 I like using legacy for multi system setups using a shared pool, and zfs for single install systems.